kibanez/preprocess_CAF_python3/README.md

-# Harmonising case and control cohorts
+# Pipeline for harmonising case and control cohorts

 ## Objective